scrabbletank/farhome-rules/rulesdoc.md

 ##### Hardy

-Your max wounds is increased by 1 and you recover 1 extra wound during a long rest.
+You gain an additional max wound at levels 7, 14, 21, and 28.
+When resting you remove any poison effecting you.

 ### Lizardmen